craftcms/docs/docs/3.x/relations.md

 ### The `andRelatedTo` Parameter

-You can use the `andRelatedTo` parameter after `relatedTo` to further specify criteria that will be joined with an `and`.
-It accepts the same arguments, and you can use multiple `andRelatedTo` parameters as long as they follow a single `relatedTo` parameter.
+You can use the `andRelatedTo` parameter to further specify criteria that will be joined with an `and`.
+It accepts the same arguments, and you can use multiple `andRelatedTo` parameters.

 ::: warning
 You can’t combine multiple `relatedTo` criteria with `or` *and* `and` conditions.